caiwilliamson/charliepi/README.md

 ```

 ### Run
-The following command will install and run all processes as systemd daemons:
+The following command will install and run all services as systemd daemons:
 ```
 pipenv run main
 ```